 TrilioVault is integrating into the RHV Cluster as an additional service, following the RHV communication paradigms.
 These require that the TrilioVault Appliance is using SSL and that the RHV-Manager does trust the TrilioVault Appliance.

+TrilioVault offers to possibilities how these required certificates can be provided.
 Either TrilioVault generates a complete fresh self-signed certificate or a certificate is provided.